psikosen/qlib/qliber/docs/parity.md

-1. **Model zoo parity** – The Python stack includes a wide collection of machine learning models (e.g., gradient boosting, meta-learning ensembles, and risk models) under `qlib/model`.
-The Rust crate currently exposes a baseline `MeanModel` to prove out the training pipeline and lacks equivalents for the richer algorithms, particularly the ensemble operators and meta-learning helpers defined in `qlib/model/ens` and `qlib/model/meta`.
+1. **Model zoo parity** – The Python stack includes a wide collection of machine learning models (e.g., gradient boosting, meta-learning ensembles, and risk models) under `qlib/model`. `qliber` now ships both the baseline `MeanModel` and an `XgBoostModel` backed by SmartCore's gradient boosting implementation, covering the LightGBM-style workflows.
+Remaining work focuses on ensemble operators and meta-learning helpers defined in `qlib/model/ens` and `qlib/model/meta`.
 2. **Advanced interpretation utilities** – Python provides interpretation and explainability helpers (`qlib/model/interpret`) that are not yet mirrored in Rust.